-- Tiny Tom - Tiny Tom is located centrally in Devonport adjacent to the Mersey River and just 1 kilometre from the Devonport Ferry Terminal.
-The rooms are fully-furnished apartments that include garden views, barbecue facilities and a patio.
+Tiny Tom is located centrally in Devonport adjacent to the Mersey River and just 1 kilometer from the Devonport Ferry Terminal.
+The rooms are fully furnished apartments that include garden views, barbecue facilities, and a patio.

-- Views Forever Devonport - If it's a night of luxury you're after, an executive-furnished apartments in the Views Forever Devonport might be just the ticket for you.
-This studio apartment offering features a patio with incredible sunset views over Don Heads, the Bass Strait and Coles Beach.
-You'll get everything you need in these open-plan apartments, including a self-contained kitchenette, dining are and lounge area.
+If it's a night of luxury you're after, executive-furnished apartments in the Views Forever Devonport might be just the ticket for you.
+This studio apartment offers a patio with incredible sunset views over Coles Beach.
+It has everything you need.

-- Argosy Motor Inn - A no-frills comfortable and most importantly, affordable option close to the ferry terminal is the Argosy Motor Inn.
+A no-frills comfortable and most importantly, affordable option close to the ferry terminal is the Argosy Motor Inn.
 For those coming off or planning to board the ferry, a night at Argosy is an excellent choice.
-This is one of the more budget-friendly places to stay in Devonport and only 4 minutes from the terminal.

 10. The East Coast